 Generally, an employer must provide reasonable accommodation to a disabled employee unless doing so would cause undue economic hardship on the employer.

 A disabled person is generally described as a person who has a physical or mental impairment or condition that substantially limits one or more of his or her life activities.
 The definition may include people who have a record of the impairment or who are regarded to have the impairment.

-If you blow the whistle on your company, exposing illegal activities such as accounting fraud, false claims or contractor bids with government projects and are fired or discriminated against as a result, you may want to act quickly and file a claim.
+If you blow the whistle on your company, exposing illegal activities such as accounting fraud, false claims or contractor bids with government projects and are fired or experience HR discrimination as a result, you may want to act quickly and file a claim.
+More on employer retaliation.

-Harassment based upon pregnancy can be actionable.
-Discrimination on the grounds of pregnancy is a type of sexual discrimination under both Massachusetts law and federal law.
+Ensuring women equality in the workplace is the responsibility of the employer, and pregnancy discrimination in employment can be actionable.
+Discrimination on the grounds of pregnancy is a type of sex discrimination at work under both Massachusetts law and federal law.
 An employer cannot fire, demote or apply rules to a pregnant person that are not applied equally to other employees.
-The employer must restore the employee to her previous position – the one held prior to any temporary changes made to accommodate her pregnancy – or to place her in an equal position with the same status, pay, length of service credit and seniority as the previous position.
+The employer must uphold gender equality in the workplace and restore the employee to her previous position – the one held prior to any temporary changes made to accommodate her pregnancy – or to place her in an equal position with the same status, pay, length of service credit and seniority as the previous position.
 “Hardship” is not an argument an employer can use to avoid this responsibility.
 This leave is also allowed in addition to earned vacation time and accumulated sick days.
 You may be entitled to accommodations for your pregnancy conditions.